streamdata-gallery-organizations/tumblr/_listings/tumblr/blogbasehostnamefollowers-get-openapi.md

       operationId: blog.base_hostname.followers.get
       x-api-path-slug: blogbasehostnamefollowers-get
       parameters:
+      - in: path
+        name: base-hostname
+        description: The unique hostname of the blog
       - in: query
         name: limit
-        description: "The number of results to return: 1\u201320, inclusive"
+        description: 'The number of results to return: 120, inclusive'
       - in: query
         name: offset
         description: Result to start at